Critical ideals of trees: Critical Ideals of Trees

 Moreover, since $\mathcal{V}_1(S)=\mathcal{V}_1(S')\bigcup\big\{\{uv\}\cup\mu\big|\mu\in\mathcal{V}(S'')\big\}$,

 \end{proof}

-This lemma is a fundamental result on this chapter, in fact that almost all the identities between the generators of the critical ideals of a tree are derived from it.
-For instance we have the next corollary:
+The previous lemma is a fundamental result of this chapter, in fact almost all the identities between the generators of the critical ideals of a tree are derived from it.
+For instance, we have the next corollary:

-\begin{Corollary} If $\mathcal{M}$ is a $2$-matching of $T$ and $w$ a vertex such that $ww\notin \ell(\mathcal{M})$, then
+\begin{Corollary} If $\mathcal{M}$ is a $2$-matching of $T^\ell$ and $w$ a vertex such that $ww\notin \ell(\mathcal{M})$, then

-where $\mathcal{N}=\{uv \, | \, uv \in \mathcal{M} \text{ and } w \neq u,v\} \cup\{ww\}$ and $U=\{v\in V(T)\,|\, vv\in \ell(\mathcal{M}),vw\in E(T)\}$. \end{Corollary} \begin{proof} Let $T'=T[\ell(\mathcal{N})]$ and $S$ be the set of edges in $T'$ that contains $w$.
+where $\mathcal{N}=\{uv \, | \, uv \in \mathcal{M} \text{ and } u,v \neq w\} \cup\{ww\}$ and $U=\{v\in V(T)\,|\, vv\in \ell(\mathcal{M}),vw\in E(T)\}$. \end{Corollary} \begin{proof} Let $T'=T[\ell(\mathcal{N})]$ and $S$ be the set of edges in $T'$ that contains $w$.
 Since $\mathcal{V}_1(S)=\emptyset \cup \{vw\, | \, vv\in \ell(\mathcal{M}), vw\in E(T)\}$, then applying Lemma~\ref{TS} to $T'$ and $S$ we get that